 The hair needs proteins and moisture to grow.
 Shikakai benefits hair by making it thicker and stronger.
 It naturally promotes volume, rejuvenates the sebaceous glands, and prevents free radicals from damaging follicles.

 So, if you want to increase the length of your hair, you should include shikakai in your hair care regimen.
 Or you can also use a shikakai-based sulfate-free shampoo and conditioner for the best results on your hair.
+Try argan care range products for improving hair growth.

 7. Treats dandruff and reduces white flakes